gautamshah01/Data-structures-App-GUI-/README.md

 To use the Data Structures App:

-1. Run the Application: Execute the Python script to launch the app in full-screen mode.
+1. Run the Application: Execute the Python file(data-project.py) to launch the app in full-screen mode.

 2. Navigate: Click "Start" to access the main interface and select data structures from the sidebar.